ngless-toolkit/ngless/docs/sources/modules.md

 ### Citation

-Finally, if you wish to, you can add a citation:
+Finally, if you wish to, you can add one or more citations:

     citation: "A paper which you want to be listed when users import your module"

 This will be printed out whenever users use your module and thus will help you get exposure.

+If you have more than one citation, you can use the ``citations`` key and provide a list:

+    citations:
+        - "Paper 1"
+        - "Paper 2"
 ## Internal Modules

 This is very advanced as it requires writing Haskell code which can then